ahicks92/fastnet/specification.md

 Note that it is technically possible for the reliability flag to be corrupted. if an implementation receives an uncorrupted reliable packet with the same sequence number as an unreliable packet, it must replace the unreliable packet with the reliable one.
-Since unreliable packets are obviously unreliable and since the circumstance in which the packet is corrupted in such a manner as to set the reliability flag and produce a CRC32C checksum that matches the packet is astronomically rare, this specification assumes that the corruption check for reliable packets will weed out such packets.
+Since unreliable packets are obviously unreliable and since the circumstance in which the packet is corrupted in such a manner as to set the reliability flag and produce a CRC32C checksum that matches the packet is astronomically rare, this specification assumes that the corruption check for reliable packets will weed them out.
+Corrupted reliable packets are handled at a higher level.

 The comes-before relation is defined in [RFC 1982](https://tools.ietf.org/html/rfc1982).
 It is notably undefined if two packets are separated by more than `2^32`.
 In this protocol, this equates to at least 4 GB of consecutively lost data per channel.
-This specification leaves the behavior of this case undefined.
+Due to the astronomical rarity of this case, this specification leaves the behavior of this case undefined.

 The data structure for packets should provide quick iteration over the contents, as the message receiving algorithm must group packets by looking ahead.
 A tree is acceptible for all defined cases of the comes-before relation, but will crash or produce gibberish (possibly without the ability to recover) in the one undefined case above.